andriy-baran/action_form/README.md

 end
 ```

-The tagging system provides a powerful way to extend EasyForm's behavior without modifying the core library, enabling custom rendering logic and element classification.
+The tagging system provides a powerful way to extend ActionForm's behavior without modifying the core library, enabling custom rendering logic and element classification.

 ### Rendering process

-EasyForm uses a hierarchical rendering system built on [Phlex](https://www.phlex.fun/) that allows complete customization of HTML output.
+ActionForm uses a hierarchical rendering system built on [Phlex](https://www.phlex.fun/) that allows complete customization of HTML output.
 The rendering process follows a clear flow from form-level down to individual elements.

 #### **Rendering Flow**